Pokémon Stadium (2000)

 So what do you counter them with?
 Well, in keeping with the Pokémon cashgrab theme, playing this game without having your own team to upload from RBY is just about impossible.
 You can use Rental Pokémon, 150 of the different species at the time.
 You’re wasting your time here though, because using these critters is like having to resort to the communal PE gear or musical instruments you used to have in school: middle of the road at best, foul to behold at worst, and the fully evolved forms tend to have the lower rent moves which means they’re handicapped right from the off.
 You’ll get a few Cup wins, but soon you’ll be swallowed up by Mr. Mime and his pals.

 This makes the Transfer Pak just about necessary to get the most out of Stadium.
 It’s a big doohickey that you can stick into your N64 controller, and it’s got a slot for the Game Boy Pokémon games to pull your savedata through.
 A few problems here, though: in addition to weighing down the hell out of the controller, it tended to be hugely sensitive and you were buggered if anything was knocked loose during gameplay – it was straight to the error handler screen for you.
-It might just have been my one that was a bit hypochondriac, but I lost a savefile to this sensitivity, so tread lightly.
+It might just have been my one that was a bit of a hypochondriac, but I lost a savefile to this sensitivity, so tread lightly.

 I should hate Stadium for killing my savefile really, but the chance to see your own creatures in 3D was an incredible sell at the time.
 It was genuinely thrilling to have your own Pokémon come to life and duke it out on the big screen, just as you always imagined.
 You also have access to the GB Tower, which allowed you to play the Pokémon game on your TV, Super Game Boy style.
 You could even unlock 2x and 3x turbo options to speed up the grind, and that was a big selling point too – this was well before a lot of people knew about emulators and ROMs with a fast-forward feature.